DEIS-Tools/UPPAAL-ProtoSugar/README.md

 ### 1.1 Prerequisites
 - Java 11 or later is required to run ProtoSugar.
-- ProtoSugar has been tested with "*UPPAAL 4.1.20-stratego-10*" and "*UPPAAL 4.1.20-stratego-11*", but as long as the UPPAAL engine's API or communication protocols do not change, ProtoSugar should keep working with future UPPAAL versions.
+- ProtoSugar has been tested with "*UPPAAL 4.1.20-stratego-10*" and "*UPPAAL 4.1.20-stratego-11*", but as long as the UPPAAL engine's API and/or communication protocols do not change, ProtoSugar should keep working with future UPPAAL versions.

 ### 1.2 Installation and configuration